 Where to stay in Sanur: Wisna House

-The rooms are brand new and nicely decorated (we stayed in room 2).
+The rooms are very new and nicely decorated (we stayed in room 2).
 The bed is super comfortable and WiFi was fast for Balinese standards.
-New and clean bathroom with rain shower.
+Modern and clean bathroom with a rain shower.

 How to get to Sanur

-Day 3-5: Things to do on Nusa Lembongan and Nusa Penida
+Day 3-5: Best things to do on Nusa Lembongan and Nusa Penida

 I loved Nusa Lembongan and Nusa Penida!
-These islands are the epitome of a tropical paradise and are less busy than Bali.
+These islands are a tropical paradise and less crowded than Bali.

 Go scuba diving

-Since getting my PADI in the Philippines in 2015, I’m hooked on scuba diving!
-So whenever we are in a country with good dive opportunities there is no stopping us!
+Since getting my PADI in the Philippines, I’m hooked on scuba diving!
+So whenever we are in a country with good dive opportunities, and diving in Indonesia is among the best we’ve seen, there is no stopping us!

 It was a truly magical and humbling experience to swim below (and above) these giants!
 The mantas are so graceful and fly effortlessly through the water.

-This usually included equipment, lunch, drinks, transport to the dive sites and guidance by a certified dive master.
-An additional 100.000-150.000 rupees is added by all dive schools for Manta Point (because it’s quite far).
+This usually includes equipment, lunch, drinks, transport to the dive sites, and guidance by a certified divemaster.

 Make a day trip to Nusa Penida

-The moment you step foot on the beach at Toyapakeh people will ask you if you need a scooter.
-We rented one for 70.000 rupees, including a full tank of petrol.
+The moment you step foot on the beach at Toyapakeh, touts will ask you if you need a scooter.
+We rented one for 70.000 rupiahs, including a full tank of petrol.

 Watch the sunset

-We stayed 2 nights at the Shipwreck Point Inn, a very nice place.
-There are several villas overlooking the lovely garden.
-Spacious room with a comfortable bed.
+We stayed at Nata Homestay and had a lovely stay.
+Our room was spacious with a comfortable bed.
 Large bathroom with hot water (which you don’t really need it because it’s so hot outside).

 How to get to Nusa Lembongan